App Screenshots

 - Do I need a MIDI keyboard?

 - Practice mode currently uses a MIDI keyboard (USB or Bluetooth) to detect which notes you play in real time.
 Audio input for acoustic pianos is in development.
-Most MIDI keyboards work — from budget 49-key controllers to full 88-key digital pianos.
+Most MIDI keyboards work, from budget 49-key controllers to full 88-key digital pianos.

 - What file formats can I import?

 - Crescendo supports MusicXML, MIDI, and LilyPond files.
-MusicXML is the standard format for sheet music — you can find thousands of free scores on IMSLP, MuseScore, and other sites, or export from notation software like Finale, Sibelius, or MuseScore.
+MusicXML is the standard format for sheet music.
+You can find thousands of free scores on IMSLP, MuseScore, and other sites, or export from notation software like Finale, Sibelius, or MuseScore.

 - Is there a subscription?

-- What platforms will Crescendo be available on?
+- What platforms is Crescendo available on?

 - Is Crescendo good for beginners?